NSHipster/PasswordRules/README.md

 ### Carthage

-To use Rate in your Xcode project using Carthage, specify it in `Cartfile`:
+To use PasswordRules in your Xcode project using Carthage, specify it in `Cartfile`:

 ```